Phalcode/gamevault-docs/docs/server-docs/setup.md

 ## Method 2: Caprover One Click App

-If you're using [Caprover](https://caprover.com), setting up a Crackpipe Server with a Postgres DB is just a click away.
+If you're using [Caprover](https://caprover.com), setting up a GameVault Server with a Postgres DB is just a click away.

 We have already created a Caprover One-Click-App Integration for this purpose.
 However, our app hasn't gained enough prominence to be included in the official One-Click-App Repository of Caprover.
 So, we decided to create our own [third-party repository](https://github.com/Phalcode/caprover-one-click-apps).